Analysis

 • Pairwise Likelihood (original, mathy paper, factor analysis w/ordinal data paper, usage on customer survey data ($) paper)

-• a special case of composite likelihood methods that uses lower-order conditional or marginal log-likelihoods instead of the full log-likelihood
+• A special case of composite likelihood methods that uses lower-order conditional or marginal log-likelihoods instead of the full log-likelihood

 • When the number of items is greater than five (p > 5), Full Information Likelihood (FIML) is only feasible when the Item Response Theory (IRT) framework is used.
 However, even in IRT, FIML becomes very computationally heavy as the number of factors increases.
 Using Pairwise likelihood is a suitable alternative